What is hypertensive heart disease?

-Hypertensive heart disease can cause serious health problems and is the leading cause of death from high blood pressure.
+Hypertensive heart disease can cause serious health problems.
+It’s the leading cause of death from high blood pressure.

 In general, the heart problems associated with high blood pressure relate to the heart’s arteries and muscles.
 The types of hypertensive heart disease include:

 Narrowing of the arteries

 Coronary arteries transport blood to your heart muscle.
 When high blood pressure causes the blood vessels to become narrow, blood flow to the heart can slow or stop.
 This condition is known as coronary heart disease (CHD), also called coronary artery disease.

 CHD makes it difficult for your heart to function and supply the rest of your organs with blood.
 It can put you at risk for heart attack from a blood clot that gets stuck in one of the narrowed arteries and cuts off blood flow to your heart.

 High blood pressure makes it difficult for your heart to pump blood.
 Like other muscles in your body, regular hard work causes your heart muscles to thicken and grow.
 This alters the way the heart functions.
 These changes usually happen in the main pumping chamber of the heart, the left ventricle.
 The condition is known as left ventricular hypertrophy (LVH).